stakater/grafana-cloud-ansible-operator/README.md

       - `enabled`: Currently does nothing.
 But the idea is to use the flag to support removal of Grafana Integration in the future.
       - `grafanaAPIToken`: Since the operator needs to interact with Grafana OnCall's API, you need to provide it with an API token.
 This token is stored within a Kubernetes secret for security, and here you point the operator to the right secret and key.
       - `provisionMode`: Indicates how the operator should function.
 It could be in a 'hubAndSpoke' mode where it manages multiple clusters or 'standaloneCluster' for managing a single cluster.
+      - `slackId`: For `standalone` provision mode populate this field to connect Slack Channel to Grafana OnCall Integration.

 1. Applying the Custom Resource: